An advanced system for neuron tracing and reconstruction, neuron analysis, and 3D brain mapping

 - the number of dendrites, axons, nodes, synapses, and spines

 - the length, width, and volume of dendrites and axons

-- area and volume of the soma
+- the area and volume of the soma

 - the complexity and extension of neurons

-In addition to software for neuron tracing and analysis, a Neurolucida system includes any hardware you need, such as a microscope, computer, motorized stage, camera, etc., and comes with MBF’s technical support for the entire system as well as research support to optimize your experimental design.
+In addition to the software for neuron tracing and analysis, a Neurolucida system includes any hardware you need, such as a microscope, computer, motorized stage, camera, etc., and comes with MBF’s technical support for the entire system as well as research support to help optimize your experimental design.